ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms.
-Partly cloudy.
-Low around 73, with temperatures rising to around 75 overnight.
+         <h3>Tonight</h3>Showers and thunderstorms before 1am, then a chance of showers and thunderstorms.
+Partly cloudy, with a low around 73.
 South
          southwest wind around 6 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms between 7am and 1pm, then a chance of showers
+         <h3>Wednesday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 1pm, then a chance
-         and thunderstorms.
+         of showers and thunderstorms.
 Partly sunny.
-High near 88, with temperatures falling to around 84 in the afternoon.
-West wind 6 to 9 mph.
+High near 88, with temperatures falling to around 83 in the afternoon.
+West wind
-         Chance of precipitation is 80%.<br></div>
+         6 to 9 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 7pm.
 Mostly clear, with a low around 66.
 North wind 3 to 8 mph.
 Chance of precipitation
-         is 50%.<br></div>
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">